open-resources/physics_bank/docs/docs/tips.md

 *Note*: If you feel the function could be generalized and used in other questions, please request for it to be added to the ```pbh``` package.

+## Sympy
-## Calling a sympy object in your html file
+### Calling a sympy object in your html file
 Sometimes it is nice to have sympy expressions in the question.html file.
 If you simply call a sympy object in, it will not render properly.
 Say we have some sympy expression 'expr':
 First, convert it to a string: srt_expr = string(expr)
 For nicer printing, you can also convert double * ' s to ^ with str_expr.replace(' ** ',' ^ ') - (without the spaces)
 And single * ' s with str_expr.replace('* ','') - (again, without the spaces)

+### Sympy object doesn't convert nicely to json for answer.
+Sympy to json conversion in prairielearn doesn't like floats.
+It also doesn't like fractions in brackets.
+So, it's best to do something like:
+Y = X/2
+As opposed to:
+Y = 0.5 * X or Y = 1/2 * X
+At this time, there isn't a clear way for using floats in PL via sympy.